Our Latest News

 Veterinary drugs are classified by The Codex Alimentarius Commission as “any substance that is applied or administered to any food-producing animal, whether used for therapeutic, prophylactic, or diagnostic purposes, or for the modification of physiological functions or behaviors.
 These drugs are not limited to just antibiotics and wormers (anthelminthics); sedatives, painkillers, anti-inflammatories, dyes and substances with anabolic effects are also considered veterinary drugs.1 These drugs are often subject to regulations globally, that can vary based on the regulatory body that the product is subject to.
 These food regulations determine if there is threshold for a particular veterinary drug compound in products intended for consumption.

-To learn more about the importance of validation parameters, test design, and the different types of testing available, please join us for our webinar on October 21.
+To learn more about the importance of validation parameters, test design, and the different types of testing available, register to view on demand.

 References: